-On termination of the JODEA, the Dutch government converted its share of the Donor Assets into a First Loss Loan facility in an amount of USD 10,901 (see Note 17), while the German government received a cash payment of USD 2,639 which is used for a new program at Cardano Development Services B.V. for the account of the German government.
-As per 31 December 2016, the only remaining Donor Commitments (and matching Donor Assets) concern a similar but separate arrangement with the German Federal Minister for the Environment, Nature Conservation, and Building & Nuclear Safety (BMUB).
+On termination of the JODEA, the Dutch government converted its share of the Donor Assets into a First Loss Loan facility in an amount of USD 10,901 (see Note 17), while the German government received a cash payment of USD 2,639 (which was used to fund a new program at Cardano Development Services B.V. for the account of the German government).
+As per 31 December 2017, the only remaining Donor Commitments (and matching Donor Assets) concern a similar but separate arrangement with the German Federal Minister for the Environment, Nature Conservation, and Building & Nuclear Safety (BMUB).